nestorSag/mlops-lite/README.md

 3. Make sure your AWS CLI is configured appropriately

-4. Create a file `terraform/terraform.tfvvars` and set appropriate values for all Terraform variables.
+4. Mofidy file `./terraform/terraform.tfvars` and set appropriate values for your project.

 5. As long as you have the necessary AWS permissions, you can provision the MLFlow server at this point running `make mlflow-server`.

+6. Review the default permissions and configuration at `./terraform/defaults.tf` before training or deploying any model.

-6. Set up the server's VPN locally, and in GitHub Actions if applicable.
+6. If you need to access the UI, [set up the server's VPN locally](https://github.com/nestorSag/terraform-aws-mlflow-server).

-7. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to try provisioning training and deployment infrastructure.
+7. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to try provisioning training and deployment pipelines.

+8. Add model-specific configuration at `./config/<ml-project>` to control permissions, hardware resources and endpoint configurations for individual ML projects.

-⚠️ Keep in mind this project requires broad permissions across multiple services such as ECS, S3, VPC, SNS, RDS, SageMaker, among others.
+⚠️ Keep in mind this project requires broad permissions across multiple services such as ECS, S3, VPC, Batch, RDS, SageMaker, among others.

 ⚠️ This project uses billable services.

 # Notes

-1. At this time, The support for the MLFlow server's metadata DB is limited to `MySQL` 8.0
+* At this time, The support for the MLFlow server's metadata DB is limited to MySQL 8.0

+* This project does not implement shadow or blue/green deployment at this time.